 Eindhoven is a city in The Netherlands best known for its world-renowned high-tech design innovations, bringing about new concepts and possibilities.
-But, how do these innovations reflect on their restaurants and retailers?
+But, how do these innovations reflect on Eindhoven’s restaurants and retailers?

-I was invited by Visit Holland and Eindhoven City to explore the concepts immersed into the everyday culture in Eindhoven and uncover how these aid both local consumers and visitors to the city.
+I was invited by Visit Holland to spend some time in Eindhoven, exploring the concepts immersed into the everyday culture in Eindhoven and uncover how these aid both local consumers and visitors to the city.

 Read on to discover more about Eindhoven’s innovative restaurants and retailers as well as where to stay in Eindhoven.

-Eindhoven: A city built on design & technology
+Smart City Eindhoven: A hub of design & technology

 In 1891 electrical company Philips was founded in Eindhoven, creating a new world of possibilities for Dutch design.
-My first glimpse of Eindhoven was stepping out of the train station to see the incredible design of the station, which looks like an old-fashioned Philips radio, complete with frequency display, speaker, antenna and dialling wheel.
+My first glimpse of Eindhoven was seeing the incredible design of the station, which looks like an old-fashioned Philips radio, complete with frequency display, speaker, antenna and dialling wheel.

 The industrial area surrounding the Philips buildings became known as The Forbidden City, as scientists worked on highly classified projects, developing everything from medical equipment to creating the first radio player.